dttheme/MoodRing/README.md

 ## Introduction

-MoodRing is an application is intended to allow the user to reflect on their day and then later look back at that information to gain a better understanding of how they are feeling from day to day.
-The user can then look through previous entries to get a better understanding of which activities associate with which mood.
+MoodRing is an application that allows the user to reflect on their day and then later look back at that information to gain a better understanding of how they are feeling from day to day, as well as which activities or thoughts associate with which moods.

 ## Screenshots